The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 Investing heavily in Rookie’s Reward grinding while running a shotgun or melee build.

-Solution: Ensure weapon progression aligns with character build.
-Don’t grind a pistol if you’re playing melee specialist.
+Solution: Ensure weapon progression aligns with your character build.
+Don’t grind an SMG if you’re playing melee or science specialist.

 Lore & Thematic Significance